ThomasDeutsch/flowcards/docs/tutorialTodoMvc.md

 # Tutorial 1:  Requirements -> Code
 In this tutorial, we will write a [TodoMVC](http://todomvc.com/) application.<br/>
-The goal of this tutorial is to illustrate how flowcards enables a software-requirement centric coding style.<br/>
+The goal of this tutorial is to illustrate how flowcards enables a requirement-centric coding style.<br/>

 ## Begin With the End in Mind
 In the end, it comes down to a simple question: Is the software working as desined / expected?<br/>